01-edu/public/README.md

 ### Welcome to the Public Directory of Schools 01

-Our schools seek to get out of empirical approaches that are not at all suitable for the gifted, and use the **peerlearning methodology**.
 Our courses are meticulously studied in order to provide you with quality projects.
 Please take into account our approach before making **Issues**

 Some feedback relates to the **ambiguity of the subject** / **the lack of precision**, and this **is voluntary on our part**.